 The best time to visit Arches National Park is from April to October.
-During this time, the weather is warm and dry, making it ideal for hiking and exploring the park.
+The weather is warm and dry during this time, making it ideal for hiking and exploring the park.

-- The Fiery Furnace: This tour takes you into the park’s heart, where you’ll see some of the most amazing rock formations up close.
+- The Fiery Furnace: This tour takes you into the park’s heart, where you’ll see some of the most fantastic rock formations up close.